Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Diagnosing potential artifacts

 \subsection{Composition effects in the 1--3 hour bin}

 Table~\ref{tab:slopes} shows that Politics achieves its lowest slope (0.93) at the 1--3 hour horizon, the only time bin where Politics appears slightly overconfident rather than underconfident.
 Disaggregation reveals a composition effect.
 Trump Administration markets comprise 63\% of trades in this bin and have a moderate slope of 1.08.
 Meanwhile, Electoral College contracts (7.4\% of trades, slope 1.81) and Other Politics (5.8\%, slope 2.17) remain strongly underconfident but are diluted by the Trump Administration majority.
-Leave-one-out analysis confirms the mixing: removing Trump Administration (the moderate majority) drops the aggregate from 0.93 to 0.88, revealing that the remaining subcategories are highly heterogeneous: some strongly underconfident (Electoral College 1.81, Other Politics 2.17), others overconfident (Biden Administration $-0.14$, a negative slope based on only 3.6\% of trades in this bin, likely reflecting thin, stale markets during the administration transition).
+Leave-one-out analysis is consistent with this composition effect (a Simpson's-paradox pattern in which a heterogeneous mix of subcategories averages to a misleading aggregate): removing Trump Administration (the moderate majority) drops the aggregate from 0.93 to 0.88, revealing that the remaining subcategories are heterogeneous, with some strongly underconfident (Electoral College 1.81, Other Politics 2.17) and others overconfident (Biden Administration $-0.14$, a negative slope based on only 3.6\% of trades in this bin, likely reflecting thin, stale markets during the administration transition).
 Their opposing biases average to a misleadingly low aggregate.
 Removing Electoral College (the most underconfident minority) drops the aggregate to 0.69.
-The low aggregate slope reflects subcategory mixing, not a genuine regime shift.
+The low aggregate slope reflects this subcategory composition, not a genuine regime shift toward overconfidence.